 What Software Do I Need to Start a Twitch Stream?

 One of the best things about streaming is that the software you need is free.
-OBS is an open source software for live streaming and video recording.
+OBS is open-source software for live streaming and video recording.
 Once you have all your physical equipment set up, go to this link to download it.

 Once it’s installed, you will have to play with the settings a little bit to get the stream right for you.
 You can change the audio settings, the visual settings, and even update your stream information right from the OBS platform.

-After I played with OBS for awhile, I decided to switch to Streamlabs.
-OBS is great, and it has a lot of options, but in my opinion streamlabs is easier to use.
+After I played with OBS for a while, I decided to switch to Streamlabs.
+OBS is great, and it has a lot of options, but in my opinion, Streamlabs is easier to use.
 It also offers a few free overlays, which helps your stream look a little sleeker and more professional.
+You can also upgrade to Streamlabs pro, which allows you to choose a more professional overlay for your stream, and gives you the option to stream to multiple platforms simultaneously if you chose to do so.

 Regardless of which software you chose, there will be a slight learning curve.
 It took me about a month to be able to turn everything on and have it just work right.
 There’s a ton of different settings in each software, and you will have to play with everything to get things right for your system and your stream.